Read This First

 Prompt 1: Prior to an examination of presuppositions, elaborate on the notion of inductive density in which our inductive experience regularly encounters invariance in phenomena that legitimately strengthen our induction-based confidence for subsequent regularity.
 This confidence trajectory through continued regularity approaches, in an asymptotic way, absolute confidence, but is prevented from ever reaching absolute confidence by the intrinsically subjective nature of human minds.

-The section turns on Inductive Density and the Limits of Confidence.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Inductive Density and the Limits of Confidence in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are This confidence trajectory through continued regularity approaches, in an asymptotic, Inductive Density and the Limits of Confidence, and Prior to an examination of presuppositions, elaborate on the notion.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep This confidence trajectory through continued regularity approaches, in an asymptotic, Inductive Density and the Limits of Confidence, and Prior to an examination of presuppositions, elaborate on the notion in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 At the heart of inductive reasoning lies our ability to observe patterns and regularities in the world around us.
 For instance, observing that the sun rises in the east and sets in the west on a daily basis forms a pattern that we expect will continue.
 This expectation is based on our accumulated experiences and observations, which guide our predictions about future events.